HeQihan

 -d www.example.com

-In this way, the certificate application is successfully completed, and it will automatically renew each time the certificate expires (of course, before the API token expires), making it worry-free and labor-saving.
-If the API token expires, you only need to modify the cloudflare.ini file and then rerun this command.
+In this way, the certificate application is successfully completed, and it will automatically renew each time the certificate expires (of course, before the API token expires), which is quite convenient.
+If the API token expires, just modify the cloudflare.ini file and rerun this command.

 Loading...